 - If a camp has multiple programs located at the same address, should the camp fill out the application as having multiple sites?
 No. If all programs are located at the same address, the camp may apply as a single location site.

 - What other information will the application request?
-The application requires the camp to provide their Tax ID number.
-The application also requires the camp estimate the number of tests they plan to conduct.
+The application requires the camp to provide its Tax ID number.
+The application also requires the camp to estimate the number of tests it plans to conduct.
 This can be a general estimate based on the number of staff and campers in your program(s).

 - How can a camp verify whether they already hold a CLIA certificate?
-To verify whether an entity has a valid CLIA Certificate of Waiver, check the CDC CLIA Laboratory Search website or email email@example.com.
+To verify whether an entity has a valid CLIA Certificate of Waiver, check https://www.cdc.gov/clia/LabSearch.html or email firstname.lastname@example.org.

 - Who do I contact if I have additional questions about the CLIA Certificate of Waiver process?
 For any questions about the CLIA Certificate of Waiver and process, email the State of Wisconsin Department of Health Services, Division of Quality Assurance at email@example.com.

 - Does a camp need to have access to lab-based molecular tests?
-All camps conducting point of care testing under Dr. Westergaard's statewide standing order (including Abbott BinaxNOW tests) must assure compliance with the DHS and CDC recommendation for providing follow-up testing to confirm some antigen results.
+All camps conducting point-of-care testing under DHS Chief Medical Officer Dr. Westergaard's statewide standing order (including COVID-19 point-of-care antigen tests) must assure compliance with the DHS and CDC recommendation for providing follow-up testing to confirm some antigen results.
 Lab-based molecular tests are recommended for this follow-up testing.
 Camps can order and provide these follow-up, confirmatory tests, or refer campers and staff to follow-up:

 - How should camps prepare to test campers and staff on site?
 Camps interested in offering onsite testing will need to assure the following:

-- that staff and campers (and their guardians) know about and understand the testing program and processes, including:
+- That staff and campers (and their guardians) know about and understand the testing program and processes because the camp has:

-- developing a process for notifying individuals of their results,
+- Developed a process for notifying individuals of their results.

-- and providing the staff and supplies necessary to conduct testing, including personal protective equipment (PPE), tables, cleaning supplies, etc.
+- Provided the staff and supplies necessary to conduct testing, including personal protective equipment (PPE), tables, cleaning supplies, etc.

 Camps will also need to provide space to isolate campers with symptoms and who test positive while they wait for pick-up, develop processes for sending them home as soon as possible, and offer instructions to access follow-up testing when needed.

 - When should an individual be referred for follow-up lab-based molecular testing?
-Follow-up confirmatory molecular testing is recommended for individuals who are symptomatic and test negative using the Abbott BinaxNOW, and for people who are asymptomatic and test positive using the Abbott BinaxNOW.
-Confirmatory testing should be conducted as soon as possible and within 48 hours.
-For a simple guide on when to retest, see COVID-19 Antigen Testing: When is it Best to Retest?.
-Additional guidance for the use of antigen testing is located in the COVID-19 Health Alert #17: Important Considerations for Use of COVID-19 Antigen Tests.
+Follow-up confirmatory molecular testing is recommended for individuals who are symptomatic and test negative using a point-of-care antigen test.
+Confirmatory testing should be conducted as soon as possible after the antigen test and within 48 hours.
+For a simple guide on when to retest, see COVID-19 Antigen Testing: When is it Best to Retest?
+Additional guidance for the use of antigen testing is located in a point-of-care antigen test memo.

 - Do you have a standard testing consent form we can utilize?
 A consent form should be signed prior to testing campers and staff.
 Template consent forms are available on the DPI COVID-19 School Health Services webpage.
-Testing in school consent forms can be modified for the purpose of testing in camps.
+School consent forms can be modified for the purpose of testing in camps.